collectivecardgame/library/docs/rules-subreddit.md

 - Cosmetic updates with more votes than the 10th normal submission each week are accepted, with no slot limits.

+### [Reprint]

+You can resubmit a card as a [Reprint] if it has rotated out of the format.
+If it gets enough votes, it will replace one of the top 10 cards from that week.
+You can learn more about rotation [here](/blog/2019/12/08/rotation-2020).

 ## Votes

 - Votes on cards are combined from two sources: